SySS-Research/Seth/README.md

 Seth
 ====

-Seth is a tool written in Python and Bash to MitM RDP connections.
-It attempts to downgrade the connection and extract clear text credentials.
+Seth is a tool written in Python and Bash to MitM RDP connections by attempting to downgrade the connection in order to extract clear text credentials.
+It was developed to raise awareness and educate about the importance of properly configured RDP connections in the context of workshops or talks.

 Usage
 -----